rahil471/game-of-thrones-challange/README.md

 4.1) run `gulp` <br>
 5) The app should be up and running on `http://localhost:3000` <br>

+## Note
+MongoDb should be running on your system and data should be uploaded to...
+- DB name `instarem`
+- Collection name `battle`

 ## UI
 Have put together a basic UI to get an overview at `http://localhost:3000`